jeffmcmahan/cite-format/README.md

 ^AUTHOR|EDITOR.
 (YEAR). <i>TITLE</i> (Translated+by+TRANSLATOR) .
 EDITOR.
 LOCATION: PUBLISHER.
 ```

-This defines output citations such as:
+This defines output citations of the form:

 * Chomsky, Noam.
 (1965). *Aspects of the theory of syntax.* Cambridge, MA: MIT Press.
 * Nietzsche, Friedrich.
 (1969). *Genealogy of Morals* (Translated by Walter Kaufmann).
 Random House.